These 10 “everyone-wins” games and activities are perfect for a church fall festival.

 Form teams of four kids and one adult.
 Have teams go to homes in the church neighborhood or go in vans to church members’ homes.
 Each team must collect only one food item at each stop.
 Once all the items are collected, teams meet back at your church.
 Then donate all the food to a local charity.

 The food list per team member:

-• one box of cereal or other breakfast item.
+- box of cereal or another breakfast item

 Mary J. Davis

 For more great ideas like this in every issue, subscribe today to Children’s Ministry Magazine!